Worldwide Shipping - Secured Payment - Certificate of Authenticity

 Léonce grew up deeply immersed in the spiritual liturgy of his native land.
 He holds countless childhood memories of holidays spent observing many Gèlèdé master-artisans, who were members of his mother’s extended family.
 Surrounded by cohorts of ethereal works of art, Agbodjelou grew up with tenets of worship for playmates, which began to cross-pollinate his visual narrative and form to this day, an intrinsic part of his holistic practice.

-In Ogu culture, the Zangbetos, who form a secret society, strictly attended by fellow spiritual worshipers, are deemed to hold spiritistic and magical abilities, allowing them to dodge any weapon without coming to harm and scare away evil witches.
+In Ogu culture, the Zangbetos, who form a secret society, strictly attended by spiritual worshipers, are deemed to hold spiritistic and magical abilities, allowing them to dodge any weapon without coming to harm and scare away evil spirits.

 The Cult of Zangbeto is said to evoke the cosmic energy and primordial powers that inhabited the earth long before the appearance of mankind.
 This sacred rite continues to provide a source of wisdom, a sense of protection and continuity not only for Ogu people but indeed for humanity at large.